 Derwent Oak, on the Derwent Ward, Derby - Revd Beth Honey is building a contextual Christian community on this large estate in Derby City.

 The Company of Pioneers continues to grow!
-They are all willing to come and speak to local churches about pioneering and fresh expressions of church.
+Members are willing to come and speak to local churches about pioneering and fresh expressions of church.

-If you would like to know more about how to start a Fresh Expressions in your parish, then please email Michael Mitton.
+If you would like to know more about how to start a Fresh Expressions in your parish, then please email Jason Kennedy.